 What are the aspects of an ideal return of genetic test results?

-- Can be revisited any time, over time.
+- Can be revisited any time and over time

-The Golden State Killer and Rapist was caught through genetic testing.
-However, this is a landmark case as the criminal was identified by matching his DNA, which was isolated from a sample he left in a public place, to a genealogy testing bank.
+The Golden State Killer was caught through genetic testing.
+This is a landmark case because the criminal was identified by matching his DNA, which was isolated from a sample he left in a public place, to a genealogy testing bank.

 This opens the discussion for all the potential ways public sharing of family trees and DNA samples could be used in ways in which consumers have never consented or imagined.
 It is clear we need to give a lot of thought to this.

-For more information about NCI’s ENRICH Forum such as past and future webinars please visit their website.
+For more information about NCI’s ENRICH Forum, including past and future webinars, please visit their website.